 Some estimates of the global mean over the last 12,000 years appear to show warmer temperatures than now occurring about 6000 years ago, the Holocene conundrum.
 Some papers sampling single source sediments in the Pacific near Indonesia, for example, show 1-2 degree higher temperatures in the Holocene than last century.
 There are also reports that the Medieval period, about 1000 years ago was warmer than today.

-However, the Medieval Warming period was regional, other areas of the world were in fact colder (sea levels were lower so it can’t have been warmer) and even in England and other areas in the northern hemisphere it was not warmer than ‘today’ ie 2024.
+However, the Medieval Warming period was regional, other areas of the world were in fact colder and even in England and other areas in the northern hemisphere it was not warmer than ‘today’ ie 2024.
 Information that it was is using false and misleading presentation of results.
 The Medieval Warm Period has not been deliberately hidden.
 The data has simply been updated.
+And yes, Greenland has green in the name, to attract settlers, though it was still mostly covered in ice.
+There was a Medieval warm period, including the south-west corner of Greenland, but it was localised to the Northern hemisphere and, at least in England, there is no evidence that it was warmer than 2025.
+The warm temperatures, caused by a decrease in volcanic activity and an increase in solar activity may have been good for vikings and Northern Europe.
+However, for parts of already arid and hot America it caused famines and death.

 This schematic below, not a representation of actual temperature data, appeared in the First IPCC report.